gocd/developer.go.cd/writing_go_plugins/go_plugins_basics.md

 ```

-@Unload annotation will be validated for the above expectations at the load time of plugin but will be invoked only at the unload time.
+@UnLoad annotation will be validated for the above expectations at the load time of plugin but will be invoked only at the unload time.
 The rationale behind this validation is that load callback will not be invoked if the unload callback is bound to fail.

 ## Plugin Environment